turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 use virtual box to create and run the virtual mashine Download and install virtual box

-the valora app on Ios/Android is very helpful for buying and trading celo, it is a must for this tutorial.
+the valora app on Ios/Android is very helpful for buying and trading celo, it is highly recomended for this tutorial.

 download the Valora app on android/ios